-- Conduct training of cooperatives staff to build their awareness and capacity around agroforestry systems, so that they can in turn sensitize the producers. - Start agroforestry implementation in the pilot area - o At least 100 beneficiary farmers are sensitized and voluntarily adopt the Project - At least 250 ha of cocoa plots are diagnosed and mapped - At least 9,000 forest and fruit seedlings are produced - O At least 9,000 seedlings planted on at least 250 ha of cocoa plots - o The 9,000 seedlings planted are monitored and dead plants are replaced - At least 100 producers benefit from agricultural kits - Conduct individual coaching of producers to provide support in the implementation of agroforestry systems.
+- Conduct training of cooperatives staff to build their awareness and capacity around agroforestry systems, so that they can in turn sensitize the producers. - Done at all partner cooperatives in the direct supply chain - Start agroforestry implementation in the pilot area - \circ $\;$ At least 100 beneficiary farmers are sensitized and voluntarily adopt the Project $\;$ - o At least 250 ha of cocoa plots are diagnosed and mapped - At least 9,000 forest and fruit seedlings are produced - \circ $\;$ At least 9,000 seedlings planted on at least 250 ha of cocoa plots - \circ ~ The 9,000 seedlings planted are monitored and dead plants are replaced - \circ ~ At least 100 producers benefit from agricultural kits - Conduct individual coaching of producers to provide support in the implementation of agroforestry systems.